White House mulls digital trade deal to counter China in Asia - Bloomberg News - News Break

 White House mulls digital trade deal to counter China in Asia - Bloomberg News

-The pact could include countries such as Canada, Chile, Japan, Malaysia, Australia, New Zealand and Singapore, Bloomberg reported bloom.bg/3e9shky, citing a person familiar with the matter.
+The pact could include countries such as Canada, Chile, Japan, Malaysia, Australia, New Zealand and Singapore, Bloomberg reported, citing a person familiar with the matter.

 The details of the potential agreement are still being drafted, but could set out standards for the digital economy, including rules on the use of data, trade facilitation and electronic customs arrangements, the report said.